 This time I wanna show you how I took this photograph and how created it.
-One step at the time.
+One step at a time.
 Specific to this one photography.

 For this photograph, I took with my camera, Sony A58 with Tamron AF 18-200mm F/3.5-6.3 XR Di II LD Aspherical [IF] MACRO.
 Sirui T-2204X tripod and remote shutter.
 All in my Kata DL-B-210 BUMBLE BEE backpack.